appliedbinf/pima/README.md

 9. mutations: includes files with information on mapping with the reference and the snps identified.
 10. report: A final report in a pdf format describing the assemblies and other information pertaining to the assembled genome (such as mutations, amr genes identified).
 11. info: provides the coverage information based on mapping to a reference (ont_coverage.tsv).
 12. features: provides information on the presence of amr genes and any inserions, if present in the assembled genome.
+If there are no insertions or amr genes then you will get an empty file.

 ## Documentation for the full run